StefanLeng/gurps-gridless/README.md

 ## Installation

-This moduel is not yet added to teh Foundry Package Manager.
+This moduel can be installed via the Foundry Package Manager.
 To install it manually, user thhis Manifest URL. https://github.com/StefanLeng/gurps-gridless/releases/latest/download/module.json